makeevolution/notes/messaging/rabbitmq.md

 if __name__ == "__main__":
     try:
         consume_messages('my_quorum_queue')
-    except KeyboardInterrupt: # Remember: KeyboardInterrupt doesn't inherit from Exception so will be caught here! print("Consumer stopped")
+    except KeyboardInterrupt: # Remember: KeyboardInterrupt doesn't inherit from Exception so will be caught by the finally above and then here! print("Consumer stopped")